-With ongoing abuse, the negative effects of these drugs are likely to become much more pronounced.
-This is true whether a drug is considered to be socially acceptable, or whether it is prescribed or illegal.
+However, those benefits are quite likely to be short-lived.
+With ongoing abuse, the adverse effects of these drugs are likely to become much more pronounced.

-7. Why do Psychoactive Drugs Lead to Addiction?
+7. Why Do Psychoactive Drugs Lead to Addiction?

 8. Are Hallucinogens Truly Addictive?

-9. How do Prescription Psychotropic Drugs Cause Addiction?
+9. How Do Prescription Psychotropic Drugs Cause Addiction?

 - The person is taking too much of the drug at one time